MFlisar/GarminUITestScript/README.md

   * change the value of *pathScreenshots* to point to a path where you want to save the screenshots
   * change the value of *devKey* to point to your CIQ developer key file
   * change the value of *tmpPath* to point to an unused temp. folder - this folder will be deleted and recreated on each test run_tests
-  * SPECIAL (% = alt key)
-    * change the value of *shortcutAddressBar* to the keyboard shortcut that puts the cursor in a save as dialog into the address bar - should be *%E* in a german setup and *%D* in an english setup
-    * change the value of *shortcutSaveAsName* to the keyboard shortcut that puts the cursor in a save as dialog into the file name field - should be *%N* in german and english
-    * change the value of *shortcutFileType* to the keyboard shortcut that puts the cursor in a save as dialog into the file type field - should be *%T* in german and english

 Those special keys are used to save the screenshots in the correct location.